As a military spouse interested in entrepreneurship or building a business already, PCS orders can make your heart sink. Any move can.

 The best part is that you don’t have to pay for these marketing strategies and instead, you can use relationships, word-of-mouth, and social media to foster leads in a matter of weeks.
 Here were some of the ways I built a foundation at every new move without paying for advertising:

 When you first move to an area, or as soon as you get your orders, begin researching the top bloggers located in the area.
 Look up local businesses that are complimentary to yours.
 Find newbie business owners in the area, as smaller and newer businesses may be more open to teaming up.
 Begin reaching out to those you could potentially collaborate with.
-It could be as simple as giving business cards to put on their counter, offering to swap services, or sharing each other’s social media statuses.
+It could be as simple as giving them business cards to put on their counter, offering to swap services, or sharing each other’s social media statuses.
 Either way, you want to build as many relationships as you can.
 Offer value to businesses in the area that may be able to send referrals your way in the future.

 When I first moved, I found a list of business owners complimentary to my business and reached out for referrals.
 As a photographer at the time (now military marketing consultant), I offered one business owner stock images for her website, and she leveraged her social media and word-of-mouth audience to send referrals to me from the wedding clients she was catering for.
 It was a win-win!